NightmareXIV/Splatoon/README.md

   <li>To obtain encoded layout/element, press <b>Copy as HTTP param</b> button inside Splatoon plugin.
 These buttons are located inside every layout and element.</li>
       <li> Multiple comma-separated values allowed.</li>
       <li> Can contain layouts and elements at the same time.
 To obtain layout/element code, use appropriate button inside Splatoon configuration after setting them up.</li>
-      <li> If you are exporting layout, it's display conditions, zone/job lock, etc preserved.
+      <li> If you are exporting layout, it's display conditions, zone/job lock, etc are preserved.
+If you are exporting element, no display conditions and locks will be attached to it.
 You do not need to enable layouts/elements before exporting, it will be done automatically.</li>
       </ul>
   </td>
   </tr>